 Personal Loan with the Quickest Cash Disbursement: DBS/POSB Personal Loan

 For people who need cash immediately, we recommend getting a personal loan from DBS or POSB.
 While most other banks approve your application the same day, they usually disburse the actual loan on the next day.
 However, DBS and POSB provide the loan instantly if you already have a credit card or personal line of credit from them.
 On the other hand, however, DBS & POSB's personal loans's effective interest rates range from 13% to 20%, rather expensive compared to other options we showcased above.
-Therefore, we recommend this product for people who absolutely need the cash right away.
+Furthermore, although DBS & POSB provide this loan for people who make less than S$30,000 per year, their processing fees and interest rates can be 40-98% higher than what are shown below.
+Overall, we recommend this product for people who absolutely need the cash right away.

 |Interest Rate By Duration (Year)||Flat Rate*||Fee*||Effective Interest Rate*||Monthly Payment*||Total Cost*|